cheenta-statistics-datascience/cheenta-statistics-datascience/README.md

 - 💬 We find 'aha' moments in learning new data science, everyday.
 - 📫 We learn, we math, we code, and we build daily, something.

 We are a group of passionate statisticians, data scientists, and researchers, doing what we love to do, and trying to help students do what they want to do: problem solving with data.
 Judge us by our work, and content.
+Excited to learn from us?
+Check out what we train learners in.

 ## What do we train learners in?